objarni/elm-ui-examples/README.md

 A re-make of the +1, -1 buttons [2] from elm Html examples; click the buttons to increase or decrease the value displayed.

 ### ResponsiveRowOfBoxes
-An vertically centered row of fixed size boxes of images and text.
-The row is vertically centered in viewport.
+An horisontal row of fixed size boxes with a mix of images and text, all same size.
+The row is centered in viewport.
 This example also demonstrates the use of padding between boxes.

 [1] https://korban.net/posts/elm/2019-11-17-elm-ui-introduction/